DevExpress-Examples/asp-net-mvc-grid-use-grid-lookup-in-single-selection-mode-to-edit-data/Readme.md

-# Grid View for ASP.NET MVC - How to use a grid lookup in single selection mode to edit grid data
+# Grid View for ASP.NET MVC - How to use a grid lookup control in single selection mode to edit grid data
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t328413/)**
 <!-- run online end -->